mesosphere/dcos-docs-site/pages/1.7/administration/installing/ent/custom/configuration-parameters/index.md

 ### <a name="docker-remove"></a>docker_remove_delay

-This parameter specifies the amount of time to wait before removing stale Docker images stored on the agent nodes and the Docker image generated by the installer.
+The amount of time to wait before removing docker containers (i.e., `docker rm`) after Mesos regards the container as TERMINATED (e.g., 3days, 2weeks, etc).
+This only applies for the Docker Containerizer.
 It is recommended that you accept the default value 1 hour.

 ### <a name="gc-delay"></a>gc_delay